kenmoini/fsw-secure-tower-with-le/README.md

 Assumes default installation of Ansible Tower from latest package, and a FQDN.

-Supports RHEL/CentOS 7 and Ubuntu 16+
+Supports RHEL/CentOS 7, Amazon Linux, and Ubuntu 16+

 Requirements
 ------------